pykong/MERLIn/README.md

 MERLIn short for `modular extensible reinforcement learning interface,` allows to easily define and run reinforcement learning experiments on top of [`PyTorch`](https://github.com/pytorch/pytorch) and [`Gym`](https://github.com/openai/gym).

 This project started as a homework assignment for a reinforcement learning module from my Master's studies.
-I made it public, hoping you find it useful or at least interesting.
+I made it public, hoping you find it useful or interesting.

 ## Usage